E53klasky/postProcessing-/README.md

 ### compression.py Output

-Creates a compressed BP5 file with MGARD compression applied to all variables.
+Creates a compressed BP file with MGARD compression applied to all variables.

 ### RMSE.py Output